 Beware of fake retail websites

-Lindsey Havens, senior marketing manager at PhishLabs, a company that provides phishing protection services, says these fake retail websites look deceptively like the real thing.
+Lindsey Havens, former senior marketing manager at PhishLabs, a company that provides phishing protection services, says these fake retail websites look deceptively like the real thing.

 “Their designs can be very sophisticated and possibly have stolen logos and even a .com domain,” says Havens.